-If you are joining us on campus for Fall 2020, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.
+If you are joining us on campus for Spring 2022, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.

 The most important thing you need to do to be able join us on campus is to obtain your visa.
 A visa allows a foreign citizen to travel to a U.S. port-of-entry and request permission from the U.S. immigration officer to enter the USA.
 It does not guarantee entry into the USA.

 Most non-U.S. citizens who wish to study in the USA will seek an F-1 (non-immigrant) student visa, but there are other visa types that are sometimes authorized for those who study in the US.
 An F-1 visa is for people who want to study at an accredited U.S. university or to study English at a university or intensive English language institute.